SavioDCosta/ramp-frontend-challenge/README.md

 # Ramp Frontend Challenge

-This is my submission for the Ramp Frontend Challenge for Software Engineer (Frontend).
-The project is deployed on [CodeSandbox]([link](https://codesandbox.io/p/github/SavioDCosta/ramp-frontend-challenge).
+This is my submission for the Ramp Frontend Challenge for the Software Engineer (Frontend) role.
+The project is deployed on [CodeSandbox](https://codesandbox.io/p/github/SavioDCosta/ramp-frontend-challenge).

 ## Run Project